lareza-farhan-wanaghi/dicoding-microservices-submission-3/readme.md

    echo "$(kubectl get secret --namespace default my-rabbitmq -o jsonpath="{.data.rabbitmq-password}" | base64 -d)"
    ```

-   Once logged in, you will see the dashboard:
+   Once logged in, you will see the RabbbitMQ overview dashboard:

    ![Screenshot 2023-09-18 at 13.34.16.png](_resources/Screenshot%202023-09-18%20at%2013.34.16.png)

 4. Navigate to the "Queue and Stream" tab.
 You should find a queue named "order," which your application created when it started.
-Click on the queue, and you will see the queue dashboard:
+Click on the "order" queue to see its dashboard:

    ![Screenshot 2023-09-18 at 13.38.28.png](_resources/Screenshot%202023-09-18%20at%2013.38.28.png)